yxj0312/fashionette-challenge/README.md

 ## Thinkings of Optimizations

-### How you think the API can be evolved in the future
+### How do you think this API can be evolved in the future

 1. More third party services, not only TVMaze api